zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By applying the "Start With Zero" approach, IT and software engineering professionals can eliminate unnecessary steps, streamline workflows, and focus on what truly matters.
 This approach enhances productivity and ensures that efforts are directed toward meaningful progress, making projects more efficient and manageable.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations start with zero:

 * **Streamlining Feature Development:**
 In developing a new feature for a software application, the traditional approach typically involves extensive planning, multiple design iterations, and comprehensive testing phases.
 The simplified approach starts with zero by eliminating unnecessary steps like excessive design iterations and over-engineering.
 Implementation begins with writing a simple prototype or MVP (Minimum Viable Product) that includes only the core functionality, focusing on delivering the essential feature first.
 By removing unnecessary steps and focusing on the core functionality, the feature is developed more quickly and can be tested and iterated based on user feedback.